 Ciesla was founded in 1979 by filmmaker Aviva Kempner, who serves as the executive director.
 Ciesla’s films have received numerous honors and awards including top honors from the National Society of Film Critics, the New York Film Critics Circle, the Broadcast Film Critics Association and the CINE Golden Eagle Award.

 Through insightful and revealing storytelling, interviews with key figures and wide distribution, Ciesla’s films assure worthy individuals their rightful places in history.

 Meet the Founder

-Ms. Kempner is the recipient of a Guggenheim Fellowship, D.C.
-Mayor’s Art Award, Women of Vision Award and Media Arts Award from the National Foundation for Jewish Culture.
-She is also the founder of the Washington Jewish Film Festival in Washington, D.C., where she resides.
-She continues to lecture about cinema, write film criticism and is an activist for voting rights for the District of Columbia.
+A member of the Academy of Motion Picture Arts and Sciences, Kempner is the recipient of a Guggenheim Fellowship, the DC Mayor’s Art Award, WIFV Women of Vision Award and a Media Arts Award from the National Foundation for Jewish Culture.
+She is the founder of the Washington Jewish Film Festival in Washington, DC, where she resides.